 - 3 tbsp matsoni

 - Mix together dry ingredients, add in warm water and milk, combine until kneadable.
-Knead for 5 minutes.
+Knead for 5 minutes and add flour as needed.

 - Cover dough and allow to rise for two hours in the refrigerator